ZayMMM/javascript-obfuscator/README.md

 ## Usage
-To start the application in development mode with automatic restart using `nodemon`, run:
+To build the production application, which includes obfuscating the JavaScript code in the `service` module, run:
 ```
 npm run build
 ```